thenoursehorse/risb/docs/tutorials/hubbard.md

-# Brinkmann-Rice metal-insulator transition
+# Brinkman-Rice metal-insulator transition

 In this tutorial you will use `LatticeSolver` and `EmbeddingAtomDiag` to solve the half-filled Hubbard model.
 This is one of the simplest strongly correlated electron models, yet in general does not have an exact solution.
+Using this model, you will learn about the Brinkman-Rice [^^Brinkman1970] description of a Mott insulator, the quintessential strongly correlated phase of matter.
 At the end of this tutorial you will have an idea of some of the kinds ground states {{RISB}} can capture, and importantly some of its limitations.